 Tonks swore under her breath and picked up the pace to try to catch up.
 This resulted in her tripping over several more roots, nearly being bowled over by a low-hanging tree branch, and becoming uncomfortably close to a tree that oughtn't have been where it was (namely in the middle of the path).

 It appeared that Snape was attempting to torment her for something again... although she couldn't for the life of her figure out what that would be.
-She didn't really want to spend too much time pondering about it, either – not when there were phantom tree parts out there to contend with.
+She didn't really want to spend too much time pondering, either – not when there were so many phantom tree parts out there to contend with.

 The solution to her more immediate problems belatedly occurred to her.
 Tonks drew her wand.
 "Lumos!"